WASdev/gitbook.voice.gateway.for.watson/troubleshooting.md

 * **I hear Watson, but Watson doesn't hear me:** This problem is almost always a firewall issue or a problem with the SIP trunk or SIP client you are using.
 Because audio media can flow over such a wide range of ports, it's possible that your firewall is not configured to receive media over the configured port stream.
 Check the configuration of the Media Relay to see what the media port range is, and make sure your firewall is configured to accommodate that port range.
 If you are trying to use a SIP client to connect with the gateway, also check for port conflicts.
 * **There is a lot of latency between caller questions and Watson answers:** This problem is most likely coming from latency caused by one of the Watson services.
 You can look at the audit logs to determine which service is misbehaving.
 * **Call transfers are failing:** Call transfers are supported by the voice gateway, but they require an entity that understands SIP REFER messages to stay in the call path and anchor the call for the life of the call with Watson, such as a session border controller (SBC).
 For example, Twilio SIP trunks do not support SIP REFER messages, so if you want to support call transfer, you'll need to use another SIP trunking vendor.
-* **Help, I need help!!** If you need help, the fastest way to get answers on questions about the voice gateway is to post your questions in the [WASdev Forum](https://developer.ibm.com/answers/smartspace/wasdev/).
-We'll get back to you ASAP.